Skip to contents

 verbose

-Logical TRUE/FALSE.
-Provides information about the flow of information between the client and server.
+A logical value.
+If TRUE, displays information about the exchange between the client and server.

 ggplot2